ObjectDB Database Search

 The following annotations can mark methods as JPA callback methods: The Lifecycle Events section of the ObjectDB Manual explains how to use all these annotations on callback methods and with listener classes.

-You can run the application now by right clicking the GuestServlet node (in the [Project Explorer] window) and selecting Run As Run on Server Finish : Since we are using ObjectDB in embedded mode ... the database file in ObjectDB Explorer : This is the end of the tutorial.
+] window) and selecting Run As Run on Server Finish : Since we are using ObjectDB in embedded mode ... \Guestbook\WEB-INF ).
+You can stop the GlassFish server and open the database file in ObjectDB Explorer : This is the end of the tutorial.
 Learn more about ObjectDB and JPA by reading the Manual .

 NetBeans/JPA Spring MVC Web Tutorial